 Choose those that have the applicator like a sponge, I find they take the ideal quantity of product and the chances of wasting product are smaller.
 Never, ever put back a cosmetic product if you took out too much.
 You might be tempted because you think you are not wasting product this way but the truth is that once out of the package the product is contaminated with dust and other things that there are in the air and putting it back means to fill the rest of it with what you picked up.
 That will eventually ruin the whole box.
 So in the long run, you will waste the whole product not just a tiny bit.

-5 Very dark eyeshadow
+5 Very dark eyeshadow for a makeup newbie

 This may come as a surprise in a post for makeup newbies.
 But hear me out.
 If you are only getting interested in makeup eyeliner or gel eyeliner is probably SF for you.
 But you can replace it quite easily with a dark eyeshadow.
 It is even recommended after a certain age to avoid hard lines around your eyes as they make the wrinkles stand out.
 So a dark eyeshadow is perfect.
 When I say dark |I don’t mean black.
 I can be dark purple, dark brown or any other color that compliments your eyes and your complexion.